 Levels of Chimney Inspection

-Chimney Inspection Lancaster PA starts with a visual examination.
+Chimney inspection starts with a visual examination.
 But it’s not always easy to see all the damage because of a crowded look or the presence of creosote.

 A Level 2 inspection includes additional areas surveyed, including those that are only accessed by using a scope.
 It also includes the parts of the chimney’s interior and exterior that can be reached from a crawl space or attic.